No Enrollment Fees

 Established in 2007 we are the first and only court accepted program to offer live video group sessions.
 We have no hidden fees or costs.
 No registration fees.
-Each of our students, upon registration, will receive a """"Proof of Enrollment"""" without any additional paperwork costs.
-Our Theft Prevention, Anti-Theft, Theft Awareness and Shoplifting Courses are all in a Classroom Environment from the comfort of your home.
+Each of our students, upon registration, will receive a "Proof of Enrollment" without any additional paperwork costs.
+Our Theft Awareness / Shoplifting Courses are all in a Classroom Environment from the comfort of your home.

-Those Judges that are familiar with us know how our classes work and the participation level required to complete them, that is why we have been approved in 99% of our cases by the courts in the cities on those lists below.
-That is the same reason that they do not consider our Theft Prevention, Anti-Theft, Theft Awareness and Shoplifting as on-line classes but as classroom classes.
-Each participant will be assigned an individual case manager, and, upon completion of our program, will receive a ""Certificate of Completion"" again without any additional fees.
+Those Judges that are familiar with us know how our classes work and the participation level required to complete them, that is why we are able to provide our programs in 99% of the cities on those lists below.
+That is the same reason that the judges, officers or social workers that have reviewed us do not consider our Shoplifting / Theft Program as on-line classes but as classroom classes.
+Each participant will be assigned an individual case manager, and, upon completion of our program, will receive a "Certificate of Completion" again without any additional fees.

 Material For Court

-Take care of your Court Ordered Classes online
+Take care of your Court Ordered Classes At-Home

 Shoplifting / Anti-Theft

 THEFT PREVENTION or SHOPLIFTING